LethalCompanyCommunity/ModdingWiki/docs/dev/advanced/networking/objects.md

 There are two "versions" of RPCs.
 The most common is `ServerRpc` (Client-to-Server) and `ClientRpc` (Server-to-Client), which are those used by the game and every mod developed before v73.
 This is because before v73, they were the only option available in the version of NGO the game used.
-Since then, there is a second way of using RPCs - a generic version that encompasses both Client-to-Server and Server-to-Client RPCs, as well as a new Client-to-Client RPC.
+Since then, there is a second way of using RPCs - a generic `Rpc` that encompasses both Client-to-Server and Server-to-Client RPCs, as well as allowing Client-to-Client RPCs.

 ### ServerRPCs and ClientRPCs